Foam roller exercises use a process called self-myofascial release. The muscles of the upper arms embrace all that is good in life!

 Foam roller exercises and stretches together are a lethal combination for healing the body-mind-soul.
 Add the positive affirmations and you have one big bang of healing and creative energy, flowing outward towards your heart’s desires!

 You do not have to follow my instructions exactly for these foam roller exercises.
 Adjust the movements to the left or right, or shift your body up or down, so that the movements work for you.

 When you try the foam roller exercises shown in the video below, remember to always follow your breath.
 Go slowly, looking for your sore spots.
 Never apply so much pressure to the muscles that you cannot continue to breathe deeply.

 If you hold your breath, your muscle will not release, but only tense up more!
 This is exactly what you don't want!
 Deeply breathing signals to your body that you are very relaxed.
 When you learn to breathe deeply and let go, the muscle will release, and hopefully so will your pent up emotions!

-If you feel more than mild pain while foam rolling, and you are holding your breath, back off the pressure a bit until you are able deeply breath again.
+If you feel more than mild pain while foam rolling, and you are holding your breath, back off the pressure a bit until you are able to deeply breath again.
 Go ahead and give it another try as you focus on your sore area and send your breath into it.
-It make take several tries over several days to learn to relax and let go of this sore area.
+It may take several tries over several days to learn to relax and let go of this sore area.

 Mindful and intuitive movements, where you keep your attention on your body and its sensations, never pushes through any pain.
-Pain is a always a warning to you that something isn't right, and needs to be adjusted.
+Pain is always a warning to you that something isn't right, and needs to be adjusted.
 If you have severe pain in your upper arms, biceps or triceps, seek medical attention.